Pauline of the Agonizing Heart of Jesus: Veneration

 Pauline was beatified by Pope John Paul II on 18 October 1991, during his visit to Florianópolis.
 For her beatification, three relics were made from the fingerbones of her remaining hand.
 One was given to Pope John Paul, the second to the convent where she had lived and is currently housed in the Shrine of St. Paulina in Nova Trento, and the other to her relations, Albert Visintainer and his family of Mount Carmel, Pennsylvania, United States.
 This can be seen at the St. Pauline Visintainer Center in Kulpmont, Pennsylvania.

-Pope John Paul II later canonized Paulina on 19 May 2002 in a ceremony in Saint Peter's Square, where she became the first Brazilian female saint.
+Pope John Paul II canonized Paulina on 19 May 2002 in a ceremony in Saint Peter's Square,.
 Hundreds of Brazilians, including then-President Fernando Henrique Cardoso, attended the event.

-Her feast day is July 9.
+Her feast day is 9 July.